top of page

 REFLECTION

-For those wanting a little more flavour in the hero shot, this option has your product set up on a white base that creates a subtle reflection effect.
+For those wanting a more editorial feel in the hero shot, this option has your product set up on a white base that creates a subtle reflection effect.
 The backdrop could be white or coloured or post edited to match a brand colour.
 I'd recommend this style if you only have a few products on your shop page.
 It can become a little busy if you have a heap of products listed on the main shop or category page.

 SUNLIGHT SHADOWS